-Microsoft-Activision: $69bn deal temporarily blocked in US
+Microsoft-Activision: US judge temporarily blocks $69bn deal

 The US Federal Trade Commission (FTC) says the deal could "substantially lessen competition" in the sector.

-A two-day hearing is now due to take place from 22 June.
+A two-day hearing is now due to take place from 22 June in San Francisco.

-The deal to buy the Call of Duty publisher would be the largest in the history of the video games industry.
+The deal to buy Activision Blizzard - the company behind Call of Duty and Candy Crush - would be the biggest in the history of the video games industry.

-The move comes after the UK blocked the deal over concerns it would hurt competition, but the EU approved it.

-Microsoft's proposed takeover of Activision has split global regulators, and in order for the deal to go through the parties need approval from regulatory bodies in the UK, the EU and the US.
+It has split competition regulators in the UK, US and Europe.
+The UK has blocked buyout while the European Union approved it.
+In order for the deal to go through, Microsoft and Activision need approval from regulators in the UK, the EU and the US.

+The FTC has argued that the deal would give Microsoft's Xbox console exclusive access to Activision games, leaving competitors Nintendo and Sony out in the cold.

+Microsoft and Activision now have until 16 June to submit legal arguments to oppose the preliminary injunction and the FTC will have to reply on 20 June.

 The European Commission has approved the acquisition, saying that Microsoft's offer of 10-year free licensing deals - which promise European consumers and cloud game streaming services access to Activision's PC and console games - mean there would be fair competition in the market.